wp-plugins/hal/readme.txt

 = How to display the page on the site ? =

-You need to create your own page with wordpress and put the short code [cv-hal] on the content.
+You need to create your own page with wordpress and put the shortcode [cv-hal] on the content.

 == Screenshots ==

-1. Screenshot settings page in admin menu
+1. Screenshot page settings in admin menu
 2. Screenshot widget settings in admin menu
 3. Screenshot example page client